Last Updated on August 11, 2021 by PixelPluck

-This lens has been a revolution for the advanced amateurs as well as professionals.
-A constant aperture of f1.8 is something which is drooled for.
+This lens has been a revolution for advanced amateurs as well as professionals.
+A constant aperture of f1.8 is something that is drooled for.
 The lens is one of the dream lenses for any photographer.
 The best thing about this lens is its price which is quite affordable compared to the expensive offerings from Nikon.

 3. Nikon 85mm f1.8 Lens

 The 85mm is perfect for fashion photography and full-body portraits.
-It absolutely melts the background compared to a kit lens and gives tack sharp results.
+It melts the background compared to a kit lens and gives tack sharp results.

 4. Sigma 17-50mm f2.8 Lens

 This lens has a constant aperture of f2.8 throughout which means great under low light as well as fantastic bokeh from 17mm to 50mm.
 This is a must-have lens if you are looking for a great walk-around lens with fantastic quality.
-The wide range of focal length means that you can use it for landscapes as well as portraits.
+The wide range of focal lengths means that you can use it for landscapes as well as portraits.
 Zoom in a little with this lens it will give fantastic bokeh too at f2.8 aperture.
 The Sigma version is sharper than the Tamron version.

 5. Nikon AF-S 35mm f/1.8G DX